 Current limitations and ethical considerations

-As the AI software development and its integration in healthcare accelerates, it is essential to address ethical and regulatory considerations.
+As AI software development and its integration in healthcare accelerate, it is essential to address ethical and regulatory considerations.
 Data privacy and security must be upheld, ensuring patient information remains confidential and protected from potential breaches.
 Bias in AI algorithms must be carefully addressed to avoid any disparities in healthcare access and outcomes.
 While AI shows tremendous promise, it should be considered a valuable tool alongside human expertise, requiring human oversight to ensure accurate and responsible decision-making.

 Conclusion